What is Trauma?

 One of the most effective ways of working with both traumatic memory and interrupted defensive strategies is through the body.
 In the sensorimotor approach, special attention is given to stored impulses in the body, and through this, incomplete defensive responses are allowed to complete through what is known as acts of triumph.
 An act of triumph is done through allowing yourself to experience in the body the impulse of an interrupted defensive response, and then following that impulse to completion.
 It can feel surprisingly good to complete these acts and often clients report immediate relief from trauma symptoms, as well as more feelings of freedom and less of fear.

-Though there certainly is talking involved in sensorimotor trauma work, this is an emphasis placed on the body, which can be strange at first.
-However, this focus allows for a deep level of healing and once past the initial awkwardness it can be quite freeing.
+Though there certainly is talking involved in sensorimotor trauma work, there is an emphasis placed on the body, which can be strange at first.
+However, this focus allows for a deep level of healing not possible through talk therapy alone, and once past the initial awkwardness it can be quite freeing.
 If you, or someone you love, have been diagnosed with PTSD or think you may be experiencing symptoms of past trauma (see Trauma/PTSD for more information), I encourage you to seek support from a therapist trained in trauma recovery right away.
 Help is available now.
 No one has to live with the painful symptoms of trauma for the rest of their lives